ptdorf/can/readme.md

     % can
     Commands:
+      can cat              # Shows all content
+      can decrypt DATA     # Decrypts data
+      can encrypt DATA     # Encrypts data
-      can get KEY         # Copies a key can ls              # Lists all keys
+      can get KEY          # Copies a key can help [COMMAND]   # Describe available commands or one specific command can ls               # Lists all keys
-      can rm KEY          # Removes a key can set KEY VALUE   # Stores a key
+      can rm KEY           # Removes a key can set KEY [VALUE]  # Stores a key can version          # Show current version

+    Options:
+      -p, [--password=PASSWORD]

 Shortcut: